 The coverage radius in the noise-limited network is defined by the parameters of Table 17.
-Note that the input parameter of the Noise-limited network interface are set to zero by default in purpose to allow you to define the radius independently from some parameters set elsewhere in the link.
+Note that the input parameters for the Noise-limited network interface are set to zero by default in order to independently define the radius from some parameters set elsewhere in the link.

 Table 17: Description of the Noise limited network coverage radius user interface